julianaaguilar/Settlements-and-Fires/README.md

 ii) Modify "Fire-database/FireTracker/app/__init__.py" to include the complete list of countries.
 Exact insructions are given in the code.

 2. Settlements (Required): The folder is empty.
 Instructions: i) Extract the file "Settlements.zip" to "Fire-database/FireTracker/app/data/GHSL".

-# The webpage
-The webpage was built using flask.
-It produces three types of outputs:
-1. Fires: dynamic map with specified parameters (country, fires confidence level and time frame of occurence).
-Placing the mouse at each fire shows time and date of registration.
-2. Settlements: static map showing GHLS data for the specified country.
-Available only for few countries.
-3. Fires and settlements: dynamic map with specified parameters (country, fires confidence level and time frame of occurence).
-Placing the mouse at each fire shows time, date of registration and percent of settled area around the fire.
-This data is only available for Colombia.

 Sample data:
 As mentioned, github only includes a demo version.
 If complete files are downloaded as previously specified you